woodenclock/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the home folder for your WildWatch.

 4. Open a command terminal, `cd` into the folder you put the jar file in, and run the following command: `java -jar WildWatch.jar`.
-You should see the welcome screen as in Fig. 1.
+You should see the welcome screen as in Figure 1.

 5. Type commands below the horizontal line and press `Enter` to execute it. (e.g. typing `help` and pressing `Enter` will show the help page).
 Some example commands you can try: